genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/04_advanced/02_cons-gpal1.md

 ## Defining a consolidator
 You define a consolidator service in a `consolidator.kts` file.
-Ijn this file, you need to provide:
+In this file, you need to provide:

 - a name
 - an input table or view